ArtS/arts.github.com/_posts/2019-07-11-how-to-use-aws-secret-manager-secrets-in-dotnet-core-application.md

 particular issue you're having.
 Alternatively, add ample logging.

 ## Conclusion
-In this article I demonstrated how you can store secrets using AWS Secrets Manager, how to retrieve them using `AmazonSecretsManagerClient` from `AWSSDK.SecretsManager` package and how to troubleshoot any issues you may have.
+In this article, I demonstrated how you can store secrets using AWS Secrets Manager, how to retrieve them using `AmazonSecretsManagerClient` from `AWSSDK.SecretsManager` package and how to troubleshoot any issues you may have.